node-migrator-bot/ami-generator/readme.md

 ====
 Generate Amazon AMI images easily.
 This repository contains a collection of scripts that initialize your image to your specification.

+WIP
+---
+This project is still a work-in-progress.
+YMMV.

 Installing
 ----
     $ npm install amigen